gentcod/do-nginx-app/README.md

 > *Not Required*: Associated passphrase if any, to the provided authorized SSH key.
 NB: It is not required if authentication is not done with password.

 #### `github-repo`
-> *Required*: The github repository with the server code your trying to run.
+> *Required*: The github repository with the server code you're trying to run.

 #### `startup-script`
 > *Required*: The application script to run your app. e.g npm start.